ianrasmussen05/programming-languages-2021/haskell-projects.md

 (I didn't do this myself, so I don't know how much work there is involved exactly.)

 A more sophisticated version of the abacus is the [soroban](https://en.wikipedia.org/wiki/Soroban).
 It is an interesting mix of a [place-value system](https://en.wikipedia.org/wiki/Positional_notation) with Roman numerals as one has a "digit" for the value $5$.

+## A Toolbox for String Rewriting Systems

+It would be helpful to be able to explore [examples of string rewriting system](https://hackmd.io/@alexhkurz/Syn23oMHF) with the help of the computer.
+Write Haskell programs that would help us to do this.

 <!--
 ### See also ...